jogendrakumarjangid/es-curator/README.md

 The image comes with basic, but functional, configuration files that utilize the environment variables above.
-The actions configuraion will delete indices that are prefixed with "logstash-" or "metricbeat-" that are older than `$DELETE_AGE`.
+The actions configuraion will delete indices that are prefixed with "filebeat-", "logstash-" or "metricbeat-" that are older than `$DELETE_AGE`.

 The configuration files are: